bluwy/whyframe/CONTRIBUTING.md

 The project requires [`pnpm 7`](https://pnpm.io) and [`Node.js 16`](https://nodejs.org/en/).
 Run `pnpm install` to install dependencies of all workspace packages.

+> Note: If you have limited network usage, you can remove `- playground/*` in the `pnpm-workspace.yaml` file to skip installing the `playground` dependencies.
+(Make sure not to `git commit` this change)

 ## Development

 All packages do not need bundling!
 It's written in plain JavaScript with JSDoc for types, and using handcrafted `.d.ts` files for explicit type declarations.
 You can edit them directly when testing.